 Set and maintain holdings in WorldCat

-Synchronize titles in WorldCat so your holdings are always up-to-date.
-To ensure that resources appear as held by your library (and are in your level-one relevancy group if applicable):
+Synchronize titles in WorldCat so your holdings are always up-to-date and ensure that resources appear as held by your library (and are in your level-one relevancy group if applicable).

 NOTE: There is a delay of 7-10 days before holdings are set.